Category Archives: Perennials

 Hybridization can also occur non-deliberately – for example when we plant two columbine varieties near each other, this will often create colour changes from the original plants.

-To prevent problem hybridization, especially with our native Eastern Red columbine (Aquilegia canadensis), the best thing you can do is plant the native species as far away from the cultivars as you – not foolproof but an important thing to consider.
+To prevent problem hybridization, especially with our native Eastern Red columbine (Aquilegia canadensis), the best thing you can do is plant the native species as far away from the cultivars as you can – not foolproof but an important thing to consider.
 Or don’t have any cultivars on your property, but that doesn’t guarantee they will stay the same as pollinators move from garden to garden.

 Changes in Soil Conditions